Norton Simon Museum, Pasadena

 For kids, there's an audio tour designed especially for them, but as with most serious museums, kids might tire pretty quickly of looking and not touching.
 This museum is better as a date just for the two of you than a family outing with young kids.

-Afterwards, walk around Old Town Pasadena (where Fair Oaks Ave and Colorado Blvd meet) with its chic cafes offering food from all around the world, upmarket clothing stores, and folk art shops (The Folk Tree, plus El Pueblo).
-Grab a gelato with your kids at Tutti Gelati or a tart at Aux Delices Bakery or read some books at Barnes and Noble Bookstore.
-Cheesecake Factory is always an easy place to eat with kids (see address below).
+Afterwards, walk around Old Town Pasadena (where Fair Oaks Ave and Colorado Blvd meet) with its chic cafes offering food from all around the world, upmarket clothing stores, and folk art shop, The Folk Tree.
+Grab a gelato with your kids at Tutti Gelati or a tart at Aux Delices Bakery.
+Cheesecake Factory is always an easy place to eat with kids though this one is very busy (see address below).

 Photo GalleryClick on photo to see large version